 Another issue that I saw was that the topic itself didn’t hit me as hard as it could have.
 Perhaps because the World Wars have been such a constant topic of discussion, I have grown slightly apathetic to generalized depictions of it.
 I only really felt the tragedy of it in specific situations such as “The boy in striped pajamas” but here because the atrocity is so large and because Vonnegut rarely gives you time to empathize or invest in a character, their fates don’t really have much of a hold on the reader.

-All this being said the books is far from being bad, its actually quite brilliant in its execution.
-The author’s ability to meld time lines so seamlessly is astounding and really shows his skill.
+All this being said the book is far from being bad, it’s actually quite brilliant in its execution.
+The author’s ability to meld timelines so seamlessly is astounding and really shows his skill.
 His attempt to show a life as an eternal instance moving endlessly where there is no real future, present or past but where all of these have already happened, are happening and will be happening, eternity in an instant is also fascinating.